Elizabeth Dudley, Countess of Löwenstein: Countess and Widow

 In 1622 Elizabeth Dudley married Johann Kasimir, Count of Löwenstein-Scharffeneck, but he died later in the year.
 He and her cousin Elizabeth's husband Hans Meinhard von Schönberg had attended the funeral of Prince Henry in 1612.
 Johann Kasimir drowned in the River Main at Höchst in June 1620 alongside hundreds of soldiers.

 In her letters the queen referred to the countess as her "Wise Widow", "Dutch Bess Dudly", "my reverend Countess", or "Dulcinea".
 Löwenstein's correspondents in 1622 include the Count de la Tour or Baron de Tour.

 In 1625 a tour of North Holland by Elizabeth of Bohemia and Amalia van Solms was described in a letter, probably written by Margaret Croft.
 The countess was at the centre of several comic incidents.
 In 1637 Croft told a story in London that Dudley had boxed the ears of Elisabeth of the Palatinate in front of twenty people in the garden of the Prince of Orange.

 Another comic piece in French features Löwenstein; "The faithful and true record of the acts, progresses, and skill of the Countess of Levenstein, as ambassador of the Queen, during her stay at Breda", she was not an accredited ambassador, and the jokes revolve around her food, facial expressions, and occasional use of German phrases.

+In 1629, the diplomat Henry Wotton wrote that she was a "great and assidious lady with the queen, and by title, my noble secretary".
 The Countess travelled to England, apparently to raise support and funds for the Palatinate cause.
 John Penington noted her as his passenger in the Convertine to the Brill Road with Lord and Lady Strange and her brother, the "Count Delavoall", Frédéric de La Trémoille, Count de Laval, in April 1631.